 Himalayas & Southwestern China

 Red Pandas are the ridiculously adorable creatures that munch on bamboo high up in the mountains.
-While they share a name and bamboo habits with the giant panda, they are not closely related and are the last surviving member of their genus.
+While they share a name with the giant panda, they are not closely related and are the last surviving member of their genus.
 Living at very high altitudes, the red panda has a few very important adaptations to survive.
 With big bushy tails, they balance themselves along the branches of trees and snuggle up in their fluff to survive winter.

 They can be both nocturnal and crepuscular (active during twilight) and spend their days asleep on tree branches or in tree hollows.
-When they wake up, they give their beautiful fur a good clean like a cat would before setting out to petrol their territories and search for food.
-They mainly eat bamboo but occasionally eat small mammals, birds, eggs, flowers, and berries.
+When they wake up, they give their beautiful fur a good clean like a cat would before setting out to patrol their territories and search for food.
+They mainly eat bamboo but occasionally indulge on small mammals, birds, eggs, flowers, and berries.
 They are always on the lookout for their predators which include the snow leopard, mustelids (the family including badgers, weasels, and martins) and humans.
 If they feel like they cannot escape, they stand on their hind legs to look bigger and get ready to defend themselves.

 HOW TO HELP

 Inspired by animals that Gillie and Marc met on their travels, we invite the public to discover and interact with these beautiful creatures up close and personal – this allows audiences to connect, take photographs and share their favourite species with friends and family.

 ABOUT GILLIE AND MARC